-Despite all embryologists’ skills, it is very important to understand that embryology cannot repair embryos.
-However, it still can nurture them and help them achieve their maximum.
+Despite all the embryologists’ skills, it is very important to understand that embryology cannot repair embryos.
+It can however nurture them and help them achieve their maximum potential.
 Theoni Pastroma explains that the maximum potential of an embryo can be achieved through a series of steps.
 It all starts with the careful planning of individualised treatment.

-The next step of embryologists responsible work is ensuring safe environment which is crucial to embryo culture.
+The next step is ensuring a safe environment which is crucial to developing embryo culture.
 For instance, the embryology lab is filtered with specialised filtering systems that reduce potential toxic components in the air.
 Temperature and humidity in the lab are also controlled by air conditioning systems and working surfaces are heated in order to avoid exposing the embryos to extreme temperature changes.
 All this leads to creating a “stress-free” environment for the embryo at the time when it is handled and nurtured outside the womb.
 Apart from taking care of the environment, embryologists also make sure that embryos get all the nutrients they need to develop.
 Embryos are grown in special culture dishes that are set up with appropriate culture media for every step of embryo development.

 Once a safe environment and materials are ensured, the work in the lab begins.
 Theoni Pastroma reminds us that it is carried out according to strict protocols that are reviewed regularly for potential improvements.
 It is important to mention here that all these protocols are developed with safety in mind in order to avoid any possible damage to gametes and embryos.
 Besides, safety in the lab includes labelling and witnessing.